High energy foods to boost your energy all day long

 The sugar in bananas gives you a pick me up right away.
 But the fiber in bananas slows the absorbs so you don’t crash.

 Bananas are a good source of tryptophan, which is turned into serotonin improving your mood.
 And a good mood does contribute to you feeling more pep in your step.
+So when your energy starts to slump grab a banana for a hearty snack that will also boost your energy.

 Eggs are a perfect food, packed with energy-producing nutrients.
 Go on and opt for a boiled egg for breakfast.
 One egg has only 70 cal and provides 6 grams of proteins, is packed with other nutrients as well.